 We are a Reformed Baptist Church.
-The history of Reformed Baptist go back to the seventeenth century.
+The history of Reformed Baptist goes back to the seventeenth century.
 At that time, the Protestant Reformation had evolved into several traditions including the Anglican, Lutheran, Dutch Reformed, and Presbyterian Churches and Baptist Churches.

 We also believe in the sufficiency of scripture.
 Indeed, we are a conservative evangelical church.
 In general, we have seen many churches today give into false gospels, pragmatism, homosexuality, women ordination, evolution, and ''woke'' beliefs.
 More and more, American Churches are turning away from orthodox belief and practice.
 In recent years, we have seen many young people leave the Christian faith, never to return to it.
 As a body of believers, we wish to return to the commitment of the early Christians.
 It is also expected that our leaders be faithful to the writings of the Word of God.